softwaremill/recursion-training/README.md

 ### Making an ADT polymorphic

 Ideally we'd love to have something more elegant.
-A transformation which takes:
+We are looking for a tool which takes:
 - A recursive expression of type Expr,
 - a function which evaluates `Expr => Double`
   For example `case Sum(d1, d2) => d1 + d2`
-And which produces a `Double`
+Such tool evaluates whole expression to a `Double`

 Types like `Sum(a: Expr, b: Expr)` force us to deal only with Exprs.
 Ideally we'd like to have our eval definition to look like: